Don Larsen, Only Pitcher To Throw Perfect World Series Game, Dies At 90

 "Until 2010, Don Larsen was the only player in Major League Baseball history to throw a no-hitter of any kind in a playoff game.
 His perfect Game 5 of the 1956 World Series propelled the New York Yankees to a World Series title and Larsen was named the series' Most Valuable Player.
 He would win two World Series championships with the Yankees — by far his most successful stop in a 14-year career spanning seven teams."

-In 2010, Roy Halladay of the Philadelphia Phillies pitched a no-hitter against the Cincinnati Reds but that was during the National League Division Series.
+In 2010, Roy Halladay of the Philadelphia Phillies pitched a no-hitter against the Cincinnati Reds, but that was during the National League Division Series.

 "They can never break my record," Larsen said of his game.
 "The best they can do is tie it.
 Oct.
 8, 1956, was a mystical trip through fantasyland.
 Sometimes I still wonder whether it really all happened."